Hangar-31/atlantamusicians.com/src/pages/scholarship.md

 sections:
   - content_alt_text: AFM Logo
     link_url: John H. Head Scholarship Application
-    file_url: /assets/25th-annual-john-h.-head-scholarship-application.pdf
+    file_url: /assets/26th-annual-john-h.-head-scholarship-application.pdf
     link_text: Application Download
     content_title: Applications for 2025
+    content_text: >-
-    content_text: "On behalf of the John H. Head Scholarship Award, facilitated by the Atlanta Federation of Musicians (AFM Local 148-462), we would like to invite you to participate in the 26th annual John H. Head Scholarship auditions, date TBD Spring 2025. "
+      On behalf of the John H. Head Scholarship Award, facilitated by the Atlanta Federation of Musicians (AFM Local 148-462), we would like to invite you to participate in the 26th annual John H. Head Scholarship auditions on Sunday May 19th, 2025.

+      Please download the application below, fill it out, and send it back to: office@atlantamusicias.com

+      Additionally, please send a copy of your acceptance letter from an accredited college music program.
     content_image: /assets/popart.jpg
     title: 26th Annual John H. Head Scholarship
     type: section_banner